Exposition des produits de l'industrie française: 9th exposition (1839)

 In 1839 the exposition lasted 60 days, with 3,281 exhibitors.

 It opened in the Champs-Élysées on 1 May and closed on 29 June.

 There were 3,381 exhibits in an area of 16500 m2, which caused serious overcrowding.

 A new hall was thrown up at the last minute to contain the excess.

-Louis Philippe toured the whole exhibition the day before it opened, and spoke at the opening.
+Louis Philippe I toured the whole exhibition the day before it opened, and spoke at the opening.

 In the weeks that followed he carefully examined all the exhibits, surrounded by an enthusiastic crowd.

 A new set of categories was used: Fabrics, Chemicals, Metals and Minerals, Fine Arts, Agricultural Utensils, Ceramics, Precision and Musical Instruments, Miscellaneous.

 The manufacturers had learned to take the expositions very seriously, since an award had real value.

 When it was found that some members of the jury were also exhibiting products from their own companies, these products were excluded from gaining prizes.

 With musical instruments it was decided that the manufacturer's name had to be erased or hidden to avoid biasing the jury, who should judge the instrument purely on its quality.

 Among the musical instruments and other types of product the jury had difficulty comparing the submissions since they had very varied size, shape and other features.